sqall01/LSMS/README.md

 # Linux Security and Monitoring Scripts

 These are a collection of security and monitoring scripts you can use to monitor your Linux installation for security-related events or for an investigation.
-Each script works on its own and is independent from other scripts.
+Each script works on its own and is independent of other scripts.
 The scripts can be set up to either print out their results, send them to you via mail, or using [AlertR](https://github.com/sqall01/alertR) as notification channel.

 ## Repository Structure